San Sebastián Nicananduta: History

-This town was founded approximately in the year of 1700, by function of several neighboring towns.
+This town was founded approximately in 1700, by function of several neighboring towns.
 This originated from the abundance of springs and some fruit species, such as apple, Peach, tejocote and Capulín; Likewise by the abundance of wood.

 The first name of the town was in the 17th century with denomination San Sebastián del Rincón, following its course until 1780, then it was named San Sebastián de Almoloya, later in the year of 1886 was held as a municipality with the name of San Sebastian Nicananduta to the present day.

 At the time of the Mexican Revolution this community was the Zapatista Army barracks and was the C. Jerónimo Orlae, Caudillo of the Agraristas as well as the C. Diódoro battle, Antirreleccionista who fought the Porfirismo and was banished, taught to read and write, the people protected him.

-Since the founding of the people education was paid with different educators until the year of 1930, then began the federal primary education with the name of José María Morelos Pavón counting on the first teacher named Josefina Solis.
+Since the founding of the people education was paid with different educators until 1930, then began the federal primary education with the name of José María Morelos Pavón counting on the first teacher named Josefina Solis.